Battle royale game: Concept

-Battle royale games are played between many individual players, pairs of two players or a number of small squads (typically of 3-5 players).
+Battle royale games are played between many individual players, pairs of players, or a number of small squads (typically of 3-5 players).
 In each match, the goal is to be the last player or team standing by eliminating all other opponents.
 A match starts by placing the player-characters into a large map space, typically by having all players skydive from a large aircraft within a brief time limit.
 The map may have random distribution or allow players to have some control of where they start.
 All players start with minimal equipment, giving no player an implicit advantage at the onset.
 Equipment, usually used for combat, survival or transport is randomly scattered around the map, often at landmarks on the map, such as within buildings in ghost towns.
-Players need to search the map for these items while avoiding being killed by other players, who cannot be visually marked or distinguishable either on-screen or on the map, requiring the player to solely use their own eyes and ears to deduce their positions.
+Players need to search the map for these items while avoiding being killed by other players, who often cannot be visually marked or distinguishable either on-screen or on the map.
 Equipment from eliminated players can usually be looted as well.
 These games often include some mechanic to push opponents closer together as the game progresses, usually taking the form of a gradually shrinking safe zone, with players outside the zone facing elimination.

-Typically, battle royale contestants are only given life to play, not multiple lives; any players who die are rarely allowed to respawn.
-Games with team support may allow players to enter a temporary, not permanent, near-death state once health is depleted, giving allies the opportunity to revive them before they give out or are finished off by an opponent.
+Typically, battle royale contestants are only given one life, and any players who die are rarely allowed to respawn.
+Games with team support may allow players to enter a temporary near-death state once health is depleted, giving allies the opportunity to revive them before they are eliminated.
 The match is over when only one player or team remains, and the game typically provides some type of reward, such as in-game currency used for cosmetic items, to all players based on how long they survived.
 The random nature of starting point, item placement, and safe area reduction enables the battle royale genre to challenge players to think and react quickly and improve strategies throughout the match as to be the last man/team standing.
 In addition to standalone games, the battle royale concept may also be present as part of one of many game modes within a larger game, or may be applied as a user-created mod created for another game.

-There are various modifications that can be implemented atop the fundamentals of the battle royale.
-For example, Fortnite introduced a temporary mode in an event which is 50-versus-50 player mode in its Fortnite Battle Royale free-to-play game; players are assigned one of the two teams, and work with their teammates to collect resources and weapons towards constructing fortifications as the safe area of the game shrinks down, with the goal to eliminate all the players on the other team.